 It’s the first ostensibly budget laptop on our list that retails for less than $1000, making it the strongest contender for anyone who wants a gaming laptop but doesn’t have a ton of room in their budget.

 The Dell G15 is just one model of the laptop but has a large number of customization options, which can drive the price up into the Alienware range (at which point you should just get an Alienware).
 Many of these options still keep the price below $1000.

 Overall, the Dell G15 is a fantastic gaming laptop that won’t, unlike the Alienware models, cost you a fortune.
 If you’re looking for a solid performance across the board, and either don’t care for the flashy design or don’t have the space in your budget for it, the G15 is a perfect option for you.

 - RELATED READING: Best Pink Laptops

 MSI has been around as a brand since 1986 but is a relative newcomer to lists like this.
-It’s only in recent years that their innovation and production standards have shot them up the ranks enough to appear on lists of the best laptops, and especially gaming laptop brands.
-In fact, at the moment, gaming laptops are the only MSI branded laptops that are consistently rated as a high value.
+It’s only in recent years that their innovation and production standards have shot them up the ranks enough to appear on lists of the best laptops, especially gaming laptop brands.
+In fact, at the moment, gaming laptops are the only MSI-branded laptops that are consistently rated as a high value.